Jibon Theke Neya

 Jibon Theke Neya (lit.
-'Taken from Life') is a 1970 Bengali-language East-Pakistani film directed by Zahir Raihan.
+'Taken from Life') is a 1970 Bengali-language East-Pakistani (now Bangladesh) film directed by Zahir Raihan.
 It has been described as an example of "national cinema", using discrete local traditions to build a representation of the Bangladeshi national identity.

 Plot

-The film narrates the story of a middle-class family headed by an autocratic elder sister (called Apa).
-Other members include her two younger brothers (Anis and Farooq) and her husband (called Dulabhai).
-But nobody in the family has a say in any matter of the household and everything is decided by Apa.
-Her husband is not allowed to sing inside the house, her brothers are not allowed to marry and she abuses the servants day and night.
-To end her autocratic rule, Dulabhai marries Anis off to a lady named Sathi without informing Apa.
-Apa's sword of oppression comes down on her.
-Meanwhile, Farooq falls for Sathi's younger sister Bithi and marries her.
-Sathi and Bithi's elder brother Mr. Anwar is a political activist, who is imprisoned due to his involvement in the freedom movement.
-On the other hand, under the leadership of Sathi and Bithi, everyone in the house becomes united.
-The family members paste posters on the wall against Apa's dictatorship.
-The bunch of keys that symbolizes the control of the household goes to the two sisters.
-Losing her power, Apa starts conspiring against the sisters.
-Both Sathi and Bithi conceive two children.
+The film tells the story of a middle-class family led by an authoritarian elder sister known as Apa.
+The other family members are her two younger brothers, Anis and Farooq, and her husband, Dulabhai.
+However, nobody else in the family has a say in household matters — Apa makes all the decisions.
+Her husband is not allowed to sing inside the house, her brothers are not permitted to marry, and she verbally abuses the servants day and night.
+In an attempt to put an end to her autocratic rule, Dulabhai secretly marries Anis to a woman named Sathi.
+Apa's oppression is turned on her.
+Meanwhile, Farooq falls for Sathi's younger sister, Bithi, and marries her.
+Sathi and Bithi's older brother, Anwar, is a political activist who has been imprisoned for his involvement in the freedom movement.
+Conversely, under the leadership of Sathi and Bithi, everyone in the house becomes united.
+Family members paste posters on the wall denouncing Apa's dictatorship.
+The bunch of keys that symbolises control of the household is given to the two sisters.
+Losing her power, Apa starts to conspire against the sisters.
+Both Sathi and Bithi have two children.
 Sathi gives birth to a stillborn child.
-The doctor fears that she may not tolerate the grief.
+The doctor fears that she may not be able to cope with her grief.
 So Bithi's baby is placed in her lap.
-Thinking it is her own kid, Sathi begins to nurture it.
+Thinking it is her own child, Sathi begins to nurture it.
 Apa starts a dispute between the two sisters.
-Tactically, she poisons Bithi and puts the blame on Sathi.
-Although Bithi recovers, Sathi is arrested on the charge of poisoning.
-When the case comes up in the court, Dulabhai proves that Apa is the main culprit.
-In the end, the autocratic elder sister is placed behind the bars.
-Mr. Anwar is released, and he along with his sisters and their husbands go to the Shaheed Minar to pay tribute to the martyred.
+Tactically, she poisons Bithi and frames Sathi.
+Although Bithi recovers, Sathi is arrested for the poisoning.
+When the case is heard in court, Dulabhai proves that Apa is the main culprit.
+Ultimately, the autocratic elder sister is imprisoned.
+Mr Anwar is released, and he, his sisters, and their husbands go to the Shaheed Minar to pay tribute to the martyrs.